 Quite a few of the higher-end butters have about 82% fat content and these are ideal.
 I find I get great results using either Lurpak or President.
 If you can find one with higher than 82%, grab it!

+I vary between using fresh yeast and dried yeast, but I often use dried instant yeast for convenience.
 Just make sure the yeast is well within the date (and stored in an airtight container once opened), and all will be well.

 The texture of the dough and the butter